michael-wall/table-of-contents-fragment/README.md

 ```
 <h1 class="component-heading" id="h1-anchor-3">shoulder landjaeger hamburger t-bone ham short</h1>
 ```
-- Consider updating this id to match the h1 label.
+- Consider updating this id syntax to match the h1 label.
-- The Table of Content outout has a fixed position based on this CSS which should be tweaked as needed:
+- The Table of Content output has a fixed position based on this CSS which should be tweaked as needed:
 ```
 .h1-toc {
   padding: 1rem;